mirego/BlockyGestures/README.md

 }
 ```

+**NOTE**: Currently you can only add a single closure for each gesture recognizer state.

 ### Capturing gesture recognizer in closure

 Currently the closure is of type `() -> Void`, so you will not recieve a reference to the gesture.
 To capture the gesute within the closure, you have to split your code like so: